 Research intent analysis is now one of the most strategic pillars of SEO.
 Creating content without understanding the intent is like answering a question... without having listened to it.
 In this article, we dive deep into the subject to understand what search intent is, why it is crucial for positioning yourself on Google, how to analyze it effectively, and especially how to exploit it to generate qualified traffic.

 Research intent (also called Search intent) refers to the Purpose behind a query typed into Google.
-In other words: wherefore is the user doing this search?
+In other words: Wherfore Is the user doing this search?
 What is he really trying to achieve?

 Depending on the intention, it is necessary to adapt: